pindab0ter/hansvl.nl/content/blog/2024-04-07-power-shutoff-automation-in-factorio/index.md

 Flip-flops have two inputs, and one output.
 The inputs are called ‘set’ and ‘reset’.
 When a signal is sent to the _set_ input, the input turns on if it wasn't already.
-If you then send a signal to the _reset_ input, it turns of again.
+If you then send a signal to the _reset_ input, it turns off again.

 For a visual explanation by one of my favourite YouTubers Sebastian Lague, please watch this timestamped video called [How Do Computers Remember?](https://youtu.be/I0-izyq6q5s?t=73).